-Today is my turn on the Wistful Winds blog tour.
-I’m sharing with you an “oldie but a goodie”, this tutorial teaching you how to sew a reading pillow!
+Today I’m sharing with you an “oldie but a goodie”.
+A free sewing tutorial teaching you how to sew a reading pillow!
 If you like this project you may also like this Giant Pillow Cover Sewing Tutorial.

-You can now purchase a PRINTABLE PDF Copy of this pattern bundled with 2 of our most popular pillow patterns!
+You can now purchase a PRINTABLE PDF Copy of this pattern with a NEW larger size pillow option.

 A few years (actually I checked it was 6 years ago, where does the time go?)
 I made a reading pillow for my nephew for Christmas.
 I gifted it to him with a few of my favorite books and a flashlight so that he could “sneak” in a bit of reading after the lights were out.